-Before starting this exercise you MUST ensure the Microsoft Word Start screen is displayed...
+Before starting this exercise, ensure Word has started and the Word Start screen is displayed...

 Click on Blank document (the first option beneath the title, Featured)

 A new blank document will open.
 Notice that the document is automatically assigned a temporary name, which is displayed in the Title bar